nasa/cumulus/cumulus/docs/ingest_workflows_architecture.md

   * Step functions allow configuration of retries and adding handling of error conditions.
 * Described via data
   * This makes it easy to save the step function in configuration management solutions.
-  * We can build simple interfaces on top of the flexibility provided here if
+  * We can build simple interfaces on top of the flexibility provided.

 #### Workflow Scheduler

-The scheduler is responsible for initiating the start of a step function and passing in the relevant data for a collection.
+The scheduler is responsible for initiating a step function and passing in the relevant data for a collection.
 This is currently configured as an interval for each collection.
 The Scheduler service creates the initial event by combining the collection configuration with the AWS execution context provided by its CloudFormation template.

 **TODO diagram of how task message is built from collection configuration**